sambitsargam/Nexa/frontend/README.md

 // Returns AI summary text
 ```

-### Mock Data
+###  Data

-When API calls fail, the frontend falls back to realistic mock data, allowing development without a running backend.
+The frontend connects to real API endpoints for all data operations, requiring a running backend server.

 ## Responsive Design